A - M

 BUFFALO - TATANKA

 Shoshone Legend has caterpillar man dying leaving caterpillar woman grieving.
-She grieved for a year until Great Mystery, said that it was time to stop at which point she was turned into a magnificent butterfly which brought beauty, colour and grace to the world.
+She grieved for a year until her Ancestors said that it was time to stop at which point she was turned into a magnificent butterfly which brought beauty, colour and grace to the world.
 Women's Fancy Shawl powwow dance reflects the teachings of butterfly and is patterned after the movements of butterfly.

 "I am the great sacred "medicine dog" and "culture hero" of the Plains; among other tribes.
 I have great magical powers, but they do not always work in my favor.
 Unfortunately, my own folly sometimes fools me.
 It just shows that I am human and can teach you about your own foolishness.
 I often cannot see the forest for the trees, or until the tree is lying on top of me and I wonder how it got there?
 I help humans to "lighten up" when the world becomes too serious.
 Remember, if you cannot take ownership of your foibles and ideosyncracies and laugh at yourself, then living in a good way is lost; humour is half the battle.
 I've often thought that I am a very misunderstood culture hero!
 I did not create the world, just like my culture hero brothers like Raven and Glooscap, I came to help organize it.
 Please do not call me a trickster, it sounds malicious and I am not a malicious person, I was sent to help the humans not hurt them!"